Chief Executive Officer

 Prior to joining CIPA, Laura managed the corporate events department for a financial corporation, where she was responsible for coordinating over 200 events per year.
 She was also entrusted with the development and implementation of an Employee Services program, which provided on-site services and conveniences to over 5000 employees at multiple sites across the U.S.

 Laura graduated with a B.S. in Business Administration from the University of the Pacific.
 She has also earned the Certified Meeting Professional (CMP) designation from the Convention Liaison Council in Washington, D.C.

 Willie Rivera, vice president of regulatory affairs, joined CIPA in March 2016.
 CIPA created this new role to manage the increasingly complex regulatory requirements imposed on the oil and gas industry.
 In this role, Rivera is responsible for the management of local, state and federal regulatory issues and developing relationships with government officials.

-Sean Wallentine, vice president of strategic development, joined CIPA in January 2019.
-Wallentine directs CIPA’s Innovative Crude Methods Program which deploys renewable energy in the oil patch, advocates on behalf of CIPA members’ projects at state agencies, and leads CIPA’s federal advocacy at both federal agencies and in Congress.
+Sean Wallentine, vice president of government affairs, joined CIPA in January 2019.
+Wallentine is CIPA's in-house state lobbyist and leads CIPA’s federal advocacy at both federal agencies and in Congress.